DL777/Smart-Contracts-with-Solidity/README.md

 ![cont1deploy_local](Screenshots/c1d.png)

-Here is the screenshot of the balance in my `Account 4` (HR) and my "employee" accounts before the the deposit of funds:
+Here is the screenshot of the balance in my `Account 4` (HR) and my "employee" accounts before the deposit of funds:

 ![Contract1_accbefore](Screenshots/c1accbefore.png)